Table of Contents

-Depending on geographic location and lingo preferences some call it reboarding.
-Some call it a return to work.
+Depending on geographic location and lingo preferences, some call it reboarding, some call it a return to work.
 Or return to office.
 Or re-onboarding.
 Or re-entry.
 Others associate it with layoff or furlough recall, medical leave, or secondment.
-Whatever the term, whatever the reason, employees who have been away from their workplace for an extended period need time to settle when they return to work in-person.
+Whatever the term, whatever the reason, people who have been away from their workplace for an extended period need time to settle when they return to work in-person.
 They need to become reacquainted with the corporate culture, their colleagues, updated processes and procedures.
 Onboarding new hires is second nature for most organizations.
 To reboard employees, while similar, is not quite the same and can help support the transition back to work as we come out of the pandemic.

 “In aggregate, reboarding is about the work that leaders and their teams must first proactively do in order to successfully reconstitute as productive, co-located teams within new and changed contexts.
 It’s akin to welcoming back a team of expatriate employees from abroad or starting a job all over again.” – MDA Leadership

 10 Tips to Reboard Employees With Pulse Survey Feedback As Your Guide

 Everyone has had their own unique experiences over the past year-plus.
 Juggling remote work with parenting responsibilities, for instance.
 Dealing with the stresses, anxieties, and pressures of an unprecedented global crisis.
 Initially feeling relieved to have avoided job loss, wrestling with emotions of “survivor guilt” in consideration of colleagues who weren’t so fortunate, and then shouldering a workload heavier than ever with fewer people available to help carry the weight.